-GEN EI O SLO #4: Use relevant cr itical, analytic, creative, speculative and/or reflective methods A. Title of Measure В. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Every academic year Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: l.
-SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe:
+which identity is developed and how it is transmitted within and by members of the g group or groups А. Title of Measure В. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe: